B3Kay/benjaminkarlsson.com/src/posts/how-to-type-faster-100-wpm-in-22-days.md

 -------------------------------------------------------------------------

+I learned 1,000 words of German in 26 days by studying just one hour per day.
+I thought that was impossible too, but with the right strategy, mindset, and a little commitment, anything is possible.

 If you'd like to check out more of my Book Summaries, you might find these interesting:

-- [**"Rich Dad Poor Dad"**](/rich-dad-poor-dad-summary)- Explores the mindset of the rich versus the poor, offering insights on adopting a growth mindset and building a fortune.
+- [**"Rich Dad Poor Dad" - Book summary**](/rich-dad-poor-dad-summary)- Explores the mindset of the rich versus the poor, offering insights on adopting a growth mindset and building a fortune.
+- [**"The Alchemist" - Book summary**](/the-alchemist-summary)- The greatest of Personal Develoment books.
+A story about entering the desert to find your Personal Legend.